 Shed hunting has quickly become a favorite pastime for hunters and outdoors fans alike.
-These tips will increase your success this season!

 Are you ready for shed hunting season?
 The time is upon us when the whitetails you chased all season long will shed their antlers providing you with the motivation to continue the chase.

 For some, finding the shed antler of a trophy whitetail is almost as good as actually tagging it.
 That may sound silly, but if you have had a successful season of shed hunting the adrenaline rush and excitement of finding the shed belonging to the buck you have a relationship with...well, it is just awesome.